zhangshengjie/ionic-docs/docs/studio/setup/native.md

 ---
+title: Native iOS & Android

 ---

-# Native iOS & Android

 Utilizing native functionality in your app may require additional setup, including: